-We will inform customers on a case-by-case basis if an automated decision without your express consent that leads to negative legal consequences or significant impairments.
-If you do not agree with the outcome of the decision, you have the rights set out in Section 1.9. above.
+We will inform you on a case-by-case basis if we make an automated decision without your express consent that leads to negative legal consequences or significant impairments for you.
+If you do not agree with the outcome of the decision, you have the rights set out in Section 1.10.

 - Service providers: We work with service providers in Switzerland and abroad.
-In order to provide their products and services efficiently, safely and cost-effectively, we obtain services from third parties in various areas.
-These services consist e.g. of IT services, dispatch of information, marketing, distribution, communications, market research or printing services, debt collection, anti-fraud measures, as well as services provided by consulting firms and law firms.
+In order to provide our products and services efficiently, safely and cost-effectively, we obtain services from third parties in various areas.
+These services consist for example of IT services, dispatch of information, marketing, distribution, communications, market research or printing services, debt collection, anti-fraud measures, as well as services provided by consulting firms and law firms.
 Examples of service providers are ZEK/IKO, CRIF, Refinitiv Worldcheck, Creditreform, Intrum AG, SPS Switzerland Ltd. and debt collection agencies, but possibly also your partner bank in the area of application verification, limit management, audits and monitoring measures under money laundering law and debt collection.
 Another example is Viseca Payment Services Ltd, which on the one hand is our service provider for processing the payment card relationship, but on the other hand is also the policyholder of the group insurance for payment cardholders associated with the payment card.

-- mobile payment: In the case of cards with a mobile payment function, customer and device data as well as data of the mobile payment provider are exchanged between us, the providers and the card networks in order to manage the card, to verify identification, to combat misuse and fraud, to comply with legal provisions and to process and display transactions.
+- mobile payment: In the case of payment cards with a mobile payment function, customer and device data as well as data of the mobile payment provider are exchanged between us, the providers and the payment card networks in order to manage the payment card, to verify identification, to combat misuse and fraud, to comply with legal provisions and to process and display transactions.
 The provider may also stipulate in its terms and conditions that the data may be obtained, processed and disclosed for further purposes.

 - surprize partners: We may exchange data with partners of our rewards programme where necessary and with the consent of the participants.
 By redeeming surprize points, participants expressly consent to the terms and conditions of the surprize partners and acknowledge that data may also be used for marketing purposes.
 The legal terms and conditions of the surprize partners shall always apply.

-- International card organisations (Mastercard® and Visa®): When the card is used, data from the payment card used, in particular transaction data, are transmitted to us from the POAs.
+- International card organisations (Mastercard® and Visa®): When the payment card is used, data from the payment card used, in particular transaction data, are transmitted to us by the points of acceptance.
 This transmission takes place via the global networks of the international card organisations Mastercard® and Visa®.

-By using the card in Switzerland and abroad, international card organisations and third parties commissioned by the card organisations who are charged with processing the transactions become aware of transaction data (e.g. card number, transaction amount, transaction date, acceptance point).
-In certain cases (e.g. when purchasing a flight ticket, paying hotel bills or car hire), additional data, such as the name of the cardholder, may be disclosed.
+By using the card in Switzerland and abroad, international card organisations and third parties commissioned by the card organisations who are charged with processing the transactions become aware of transaction data (for example card number, transaction amount, transaction date, acceptance point).
+In certain cases (for example when purchasing a flight ticket, paying hotel bills or car hire), additional data, such as the name of the cardholder, may be disclosed.

 The data transmitted to or received by the international card organisations may also be processed for its own purposes and in accordance with its own data protection regulations in Switzerland and abroad.
 Card organisations require card issuers to offer their update services (Visa® Account Updater or Mastercard® Automatic Billing Updater).
-The purpose of these update services is to automatically update the cards stored by the cardholder with participating acceptance points and service providers (e.g. third-party providers of mobile payment solutions) that are used for making payments (e.g. for online services, subscriptions or ticket apps), specifically the card number and expiry date, in the event of any changes to them.
-This ensures that, despite changes to card data, the POAs and service providers that support these update services can continue to process card payments smoothly with the cardholder.
+The purpose of these update services is to automatically update the cards stored by the cardholder with participating acceptance points and service providers (for example third-party providers of mobile payment solutions) that are used for making payments (for example for online services, subscriptions or ticket apps), specifically the card number and expiry date, in the event of any changes to them.
+This ensures that despite changes to the card data, the POAs and service providers that support these update services can continue to process card payments smoothly with the payment cardholder.

-For these update services, we transmit the card number and the card expiry date to the card organisations.
-For further data processing, reference is made to the data protection provisions of the card organisations.
+For these update services, we transmit the card number and expiry date of the payment card to the payment card organisations.
+For further data processing, reference is made to the data protection provisions of the payment card organisations.

-Each Customer has the option of preventing disclosure as part of the update services by (a) providing Viseca with notice of termination of the card contract relationship before receiving a replacement card, (b) deleting the card data stored with the POA or the service providers or terminating the contractual relationship with the POAs with which cards are registered, or (c) objecting to the participation in the update services.
+Each customer has the option of preventing disclosure as part of the update services by (a) providing Viseca with notice of termination of the payment card contract relationship before receiving a replacement card, (b) deleting the payment card data stored with the POA or the service providers or terminating the contractual relationship with the POAs with which payment cards are registered, or (c) objecting to the participation in the update services.

-If your payment card has a debit function, the disclosure of the debit transaction data to the Bank is mandatory in order to provide the service.
+If your payment card has a debit function, the disclosure of the debit transaction data to your partner bank is mandatory in order to provide the service.
 The transmission of debit transaction data may only be revoked by terminating the debit payment card contract or the debit function.

-- Authorities and other official bodies: We may disclose data to offices, courts and other authorities or official bodies when checking the payment card application and may also subsequently disclose this data when processing the contract if we are legally obliged or entitled to disclose it or if we are doing so to enforce our own rights and legitimate interests.
+- Authorities and other official bodies: We may request data from offices, courts and other authorities or official bodies when checking the payment card application and may also subsequently disclose this data when processing the contract if we are legally obliged or entitled to disclose it or if we represent our own rights and legitimate interests.

-As explained in Section 1.5., not only do we process the data of our customers, but it is also possible that other bodies may do so where necessary, in particular the international card networks.
+As explained in Section 1.6, not only do we process the data of our customers, but it is also possible that other bodies may do so where necessary, in particular the international card networks.
 These data are not only located in Switzerland.
 Data can therefore be processed worldwide, including outside the EU or the European Economic Area (so-called third countries).
-If data recipients are located in a country lacking adequate statutory data protection, Viseca undertakes to contractually oblige them to comply with data protection, generally by entering into recognised standard contractual clauses.
+If recipients are located in a country lacking adequate statutory data protection, Viseca will contractually oblige them to comply with data protection requirements, generally by entering into recognised standard contractual clauses.
 We may dispense with this if data recipients are already subject to a set of rules to ensure data protection that are recognised in Europe or if we can rely on an exception.
-The latter may be the case, in particular, in legal proceedings abroad, in cases of overriding public interests or where the performance of the contract requires such disclosure, if we have obtained our consent or if the data in question is made publicly available by customers.
-It should be noted that data exchanged over the Internet is often sent via third countries.
+The latter may be the case, in particular, in legal proceedings abroad, in cases of overriding public interests or where the performance of the contract requires such disclosure, if we have obtained our consent or if the data in question are made publicly available by customers.
+It should be noted that data exchanged over the Internet are often sent via third countries.
 Data may therefore also be transferred abroad even if the sender and recipient are located in the same country.

-We store data for as long as required by the applicable legal requirements or the purpose of the processing.
+We store and use data for as long as required by the applicable legal requirements or the purpose of the processing.
 The retention period is therefore governed by statutory and internal regulations.
-In its storage of data, Viseca also takes into account retention obligations and processing purposes and the need to safeguard its own interests (e.g. in order to enforce or defend against claims and to ensure IT security, avoid and prevent misuse and fraud and/or minimise credit risks).
+Viseca also takes into account retention obligations and processing purposes and the need to safeguard legitimate interests (for example to enforce or defend claims and to ensure IT security, avoid and prevent misuse and fraud and/or minimise credit risks).
 If these purposes have been achieved or no longer apply and there is no longer any obligation to retain the data, Viseca will therefore delete or anonymise these data as part of its usual processes.
 This can be more than ten years, depending on the legal basis.